 Fundamentals of Crowd Safety Level 3 - Course outline

-The Fundamentals of Crowd Safety course is a Level 3 qualification.
+The Fundamentals of Crowd Safety course is a Level 3 qualification (IIRSM and Highfield).
 On this course, we cover the basics of the crowd science and risk analysis tools with their application for planning and managing places of public assembly.
-Contact us for pricing, we have groups rates, individual rates, first responder rates and student rates.
-This course is also available in French and Spanish.
+This course is also available in French and Spanish (subtitled).

 Aims and objectives The aim of this course is to provide an insight into the causes (and prevention) of crowd related disasters.
 The objective of this course is to provide the user with the relevant tools and methods to assess crowd safety and crowd risk analysis in places of public assembly.
 To pass this course, the learner must complete the assessment quiz at the end of the course.
 You need to score more than 80% to pass.